 When a building's relative humidity level climbs above 60 percent, the facility is at a great risk for mold development as well as sick building syndrome among occupants.
 Poor humidity control in your office building could create significant expenses due to moisture damage as well as losses due to absenteeism and poor productivity.

-Building damage resulting from excess humidity often includes:
+Building Damage resulting from excess humidity often includes:

-- Mold growth throughout building’s HVAC systems
+- Mold growth throughout the building's HVAC systems

 - Warping and damage to wooden materials